crownstone/website/business/04-real-estate-developers.md

 <p>&nbsp;</p>

 For millennials, technology plays an important role in their lives.
-In the first quarter of 2019, **43.8%** of all homes sold in the Netherlands were bought by people under age 34.
+In the first quarter of 2019, **43.8%** of all homes sold in the Netherlands were bought by people under the age 34.

 {% include snippets/two-cols-centered-text-img-end img='/images/next_generation.png' img-alt='next_generation' %}